Why Was It So Easy for Rioters To Overwhelm Law Enforcement?

 Dozens of video clips posted to social media on Wednesday captured the image of outnumbered D.C. law enforcement officers apparently being overwhelmed by waves of pro-Trump rioters, who swarmed police barricades, sprayed chemical agents, smashed windows, and entered the U.S. Capitol building by brute force.
 It was the first time since the War of 1812 that the building was breached.

-In the aftermath of the violence, lawmakers, civil rights leaders and former law enforcement officials began to question how the defenses at the center of the nation’s government could have been so easily overrun.
+In the aftermath of the violence, lawmakers, civil rights leaders and former law enforcement officials began to question how the defenses at the center of the nation’s government could have failed so easily.
 The U.S. Capitol Police, which has a force of about 2,000 officers, along with city authorities, had been aware of the Jan.
 6 pro-Trump rally for weeks.
 And Capitol Police Chief Steven Sund, said in a statement on Jan.
 7 that officers had had a “robust plan” to deal with expected unrest.

 So why was it that, when protests turned violent, law enforcement lost control almost immediately?

-Footage shows a small line of police officers on the Capitol steps easily bowled over by a mob that President Donald Trump had incited with a speech earlier that day calling on them “to take back our country.”
-Lawmakers have called for multiple investigations into the security failures, while others have suggested that police were perhaps complicit with the insurrectionists, many of whom express pro-police beliefs.
+Footage shows a small line of police officers on the Capitol steps bowled over by a mob that President Donald Trump had incited with a speech earlier that day calling on them “to take back our country.”
+Despite meticulous training and contingency plans for a host of scenarios from terrorist attacks to biohazards, the Capitol Police seemed unprepared when the threat arrived in the form of mostly white men carrying American flags.
+Some observers noted that law enforcement had apparently ignored the seriousness of the threat of domestic far-right extremists, as they’ve done for years.
+Others suggested that police were perhaps complicit with the insurrectionists, many of whom express pro-police beliefs.
+Lawmakers have called for multiple investigations into the security failures.

 One video appears to show a Capitol Police officer taking selfies with the rioters.
 Another featured several officers removing metal barriers to let the mob freely pass toward the Capitol.
 In yet another video, an officer appeared to hold a door open so a handful of rioters, apparently allowing them to exit the Capitol building without being arrested or charged.